Bonnie Patton: 1984 CRANES

 Harcourt House Artist Run Centre, 3rd floor, 10215 – 112 St, Edmonton

 The tradition of folding paper (origami) originates in Japan.
-In Japan, folding a thousand paper cranes is called Senbazuru.
-The crane is one of the mystical or holy creatures and is said to live a thousand years, and folding one paper crane equals one year of good luck.
-An ancient Japanese legend says that Gods will grant a wish to anyone who folds a thousand origami cranes within a year.
+In Japanese culture, the crane is a particularly mystical or holy creature as it is said to live a thousand years, and folding one paper crane equals one year of good luck.
+Folding a thousand paper cranes is called Senbazuru, and an ancient Japanese legend says that the Gods will grant a wish to anyone who folds a thousand origami cranes within a year.

-The book 1984 by George Orwell also deals with the concepts of hope and failure in a world scarred by military decision, and it is either a story of hope or hopelessness depending on how you view the ideas and actions of the protagonist, Winston.
+Likewise, the book 1984 by George Orwell also deals with the concepts of hope and failure in a world scarred by military decision.
+It can be understood as either a story of hope or hopelessness depending on how you view the ideas and actions of the protagonist, Winston.
 As he rebels against the Party (Big Brother), does he believe in the Brotherhood and in Goldstein?
-Does he have genuine hope that the world will change, even if he doesn’t live to see it?
+Does he have genuine hope that the world will change even if he doesn’t live to see it?
 Or is he purely a hedonistic nihilist trying to excite himself with danger and intrigue in the face of social, intellectual, and emotional annihilation?

 Making paper cranes out of 1984 highlights the comparison and contrast between 1984 and Sadako.
-Both books deal with a sense of futility in the face of very high stakes, and a personal relationship to fear and failure to control one’s life.
+Both books deal with a sense of futility in the face of very high stakes, and personal fear and failure to control one’s life.
 Both Winston and Sadako are affected by the aftermath of government and military choices, and both struggle to accept and amend their place in the damage.
-Winston’s intentions are adult and suspect, while Sadako’s intentions are simple and inspiring – they explore different meanings of the phrase “to live”.
-Both fail to change their circumstance and eventually succumb to their conditions.
+Winston’s intentions are adult and suspect, while Sadako’s intentions are simple and inspiring – yet both explore different meanings of the phrase “to live”.
+Though they each fail to change their circumstances and eventually succumb to their conditions.
 In their failure, they inspire those that witness their struggles to critically examine their own environment.
-So do the paper cranes.
-The paper they are made from is meant to be read, not folded or pierced and strung.
+So do these paper cranes.
+The paper they are made from is meant to be read; not just folded or pierced and strung.
 They tear easily and are extremely fragile and susceptible to changes in air currents.
 They each have structure, and strength in numbers, but their longevity is heavily dependent on the gentleness of the security in the gallery space.

 Initially I had planned on making 1,984 cranes, to echo the title of the book they came from.
 Out of respect for the senbazuru tradition, and to highlight the project’s theme of inconclusively facing the fear of failure, I have elected to fold only 984 cranes.
 At this point, the magic wish will not be granted.